 - Is the Tesla Model 3 a luxury car?
 It's complicated

-But change is afoot, and some electric cars can travel comfortable over 300 miles on a charge, according to the claims made by their manufacturer.
-Your mileage will of course vary, depending on speed, driving style, ambient temperature, and myriad other variables - not least the test cycle used to work out the claimed range.
-But it is still useful to compare the claimed range of one EV to another.
+But change is afoot, and some electric cars can travel comfortable over 300 or even 350 miles on a charge, according to the claims made by their manufacturer.
+Your mileage will of course vary, depending on speed, driving style, ambient temperature, and myriad other variables – not least the test cycle used to work out the claimed range.
+But it is still useful to compare the claimed range of one EV to another, just like comparing the miles-per-gallon figures of internal-combustion cars.

-Here are the longest-range electric cars currently on sale in the US today, in May 2019.
+Here are the longest-range electric cars currently on sale in the US, as of September 2020.

 Tesla still leads the way when it comes it outright range (and acceleration performance), with the Model S, Model X and Model 3 taking the top three places in the current long-range standings.

-The overall winner is the Model S Long Range, which has an EPA-rated range of 370 miles.
-This was recently increased by around 10 percent with the use of new drivetrains on all cars built after April 2019.
-The flagship Model S still has the same 100kWh battery capacity as before, but Tesla no longer uses this number in the car's name.
+The overall winner is the Model S Long Range Plus, which has an EPA-estimated range of 402 miles.
+The flagship Model S has had the same 100kWh battery capacity for years now, but Tesla no longer uses this number in the car's name.

-Next comes the larger Model X Long Range.
-This uses exactly the same battery pack and motors as the Model S, but the car's larger size and greater weight mean it is less energy efficient, so outright range dips to a maximum of 325 miles.
+Next comes the larger Model X Long Range Plus.
+This uses exactly the same battery pack and motors as the Model S, but the car's larger size and greater weight mean it is less energy efficient, so outright range dips to an EPA-estimated maximum of 351 miles.

-The cheaper Model 3 Standard Range Plus has a claimed range of up to 240 miles, which is more than premium options like the Jaguar I-Pace and Audi e-tron SUV.
+The cheaper Model 3 Standard Range Plus has a claimed range of up to 250 miles, which is more than premium options like the Jaguar I-Pace and Audi e-tron SUV.
+Finally, the Model 3 Performance has a range of 299 miles, a 0-60 time of 3.2 seconds and a top speed of 162mph.

 The Kona Electric represents excellent value for moneyHyundai